 Idaho couple appeals government wetlands ruling on property

-A northern Idaho couple who won the right to challenge federal environmental regulations following a U.S. Supreme Court decision has filed an appeal after losing that challenge.
+A northern Idaho couple whose lawsuit against the U.S Environmental Protection Agency was kept alive by a U.S. Supreme Court decision has filed an appeal after losing that lawsuit in U.S. District Court.

-Mike and Chantell Sackett appealed to the 9th U.S. Circuit Court of Appeals on Thursday.
+Mike and Chantell Sackett on Thursday appealed the case about their future home site being declared "protected wetlands" to the 9th U.S. Circuit Court of Appeals.

-The U.S. Supreme Court in 2012 unanimously reversed lower court rulings prohibiting the couple from challenging a U.S. Environmental Protection order declaring the Sackett's future home site a "protected wetlands."
+The Supreme Court in 2012 reversed lower court rulings prohibiting the couple from challenging the EPA order labeling the site as wetlands.

 Major business groups, homebuilders, road builders and agricultural interests joined the Sacketts in urging the court to make it easier to challenge EPA compliance orders.

-In March, U.S. District Court Judge Edward Lodge ruled that the Sacketts' property contains wetlands subject to Clean Water Act jurisdiction, a ruling favoring the EPA.
+In March, U.S. District Court Judge Edward Lodge ruled that the Sackett's property contains wetlands subject to Clean Water Act jurisdiction.

+"The Court finds the EPA's conclusions and determinations were not arbitrary or capricious and are supported by the record," Lodge wrote.

+The couple paid $23,000 for their property in 2005 and decided two years later to build a three-bedroom home.
+Workers spent three days filling in just under a half-acre (0.2 hectares) of land on the lot near Priest Lake.

 Comments